Meditation for the Psychedelic Explorer: Approaches & Orientations

 ‘Integration’ is certainly the term currently in vogue in much of the psychedelic community, and rightly so.
 Coming out of a powerful psychedelic experience, ‘how do I integrate this into my life?’ is perhaps the most commonly-asked question.
 There are many excellent tools for tackling this question—art, journaling, and psychotherapy with an open-minded therapist are excellent options, and meditation is another useful tool to have available.

-It is important to understand, however, that integration is something that happens when we provide space, openness, and availability for it to happen; it’s not really a process that we can force or even necessarily guide.
-Contemporary spiritual teacher Adyashanti, in answering a question about integration, asks the questioner ‘Who is the one who integrates?’
+It is important to understand.
+However, that integration is something that happens when we provide space, openness, and availability for it to happen.
+It’s not really a process that we can force or even necessarily guide.
+Contemporary spiritual teacher Adyashanti, in answering a question about integration, asks the questioner, “Who is the one who integrates?”
 In other words, the part of us that feels the need to direct and ‘do’ the process of integration doesn’t actually have any idea how to accomplish integration at all.
-It’s a mystery, and if meditation is a tool we wish to employ, we will have to let go of any ideas we might have about what is ‘supposed’ to happen or what direction our integration should take.
+It’s a mystery.
+If meditation is a tool we wish to employ, we will have to let go of any ideas we might have about what is ‘supposed’ to happen or what direction our integration should take.

 Devotion

-Typically, meditation and devotional practices are discussed as basically different approaches to spiritual development, but I am increasingly of the opinion that this is something of a false dichotomy.
+Typically, meditation and devotional practices are discussed as basically different approaches to spiritual development.
+However, I am increasingly of the opinion that this is something of a false dichotomy.
 Ecstatic chanting, prayer, and movement practices seem to develop concentration and awareness just as much as meditation, albeit with an emphasis on the heart and emotions rather than the mind.

-In a devotional orientation, we turn toward the source of transformation, which we may not even be able to see or feel, and offer ourselves up to it.
-It’s as if we are saying ‘Here I am, do what you will with me.’
-This may sound unappealing to some, but at the end of the day, if we are not willing to surrender either our sense of control over the process of transformation, or our tendency to appropriate our experiences for the gratification of our self-image (“Let me tell you about my amazing ayahuasca journey!”), we are still engaged in an ego game.
-In order to stop playing this game, at some point we have to be willing to let a force bigger than our own self-will take charge.
+In a devotional orientation, we turn toward the source of transformation.
+We may not even be able to see or feel and offer ourselves up to it.
+It’s as if we are saying, ‘Here I am, do what you will with me.’
+This may sound unappealing to some.
+At the end of the day, however, if we are not willing to surrender either our sense of control over the process of transformation or our tendency to appropriate our experiences for the gratification of our self-image (“Let me tell you about my amazing ayahuasca journey!”), we are still engaged in an ego game.
+In order to stop playing this game, at some point, we have to be willing to let a force bigger than our own self-will take charge.

 Learning to trust this force is the work of devotion.
 Some approaches that I have found helpful in this regard have been kirtan and zikr, both ecstatic chanting practices in Hinduism and Sufism, respectively, contact with the prayer services of traditional religions, and Centering Prayer, a modern development of Christian contemplative practice.